Dog for flea advice

 What do I do if my dog has fleas?

-As well as getting your pet treatment as soon as possible, it’s important to remember that the parasites only spend a limited time on the animal.
-Their eggs tend to build up in cracks and crevices, such as down the sides of armchairs – and can survive for anything up to a year.
-So as well as treating your pet, carpets and furnishings in the home also need to be treated with an aerosol spray at the earliest opportunity.
+Flea eggs tend to build up in cracks and crevices, such as down the sides of armchairs – and can survive for anything up to a year.
+As well as treating your dog, carpets and furnishings in the home also need to be treated with an aerosol spray as soon as possible.

-What dog flea treatment shall I use?
+What dog flea treatment should I use?

 Spot on dog flea treatment

-Spot on products, whereby liquid is applied to the skin at the back of a pet’s neck, have become a very popular – and effective – method of flea control.
 Some products contain substances that kill adult fleas, while others work by interrupting the development of fleas – and some do both.
 These treatments normally eliminate and prevent ear mites, too.

 Dog flea treatment combs

-This is not an effective method of flea control, and is not preventative.
-But combs can be useful if you suspect your dog may have fleas, as you can only see them if your pet has lots.
 Use one of these fine-toothed combs on your dog over a clean white surface.
-If no fleas can be seen but you spot any small black specs, place these on damp cotton wool – if it is flea faeces, it will dissolve to leave red-brown marks, meaning it’s likely your pet has fleas.
+If no fleas can be seen but you spot any small black specks, place these on damp cotton wool – if it is flea faeces, it will dissolve to leave red-brown marks, meaning it’s likely your dog has fleas.

 Dog flea treatment powders